Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     /// Delegate to track PassioStatus changes.
 You will get the same status via the configure function. weak public var statusDelegate: (any PassioNutritionAISDK.PassioStatusDelegate)?

+    /// Delegate to track account usage updates.
+Used to monitor total monthly
+    /// tokens, used tokens and how many tokens the last request used. weak public var accountDelegate: (any PassioNutritionAISDK.PassioAccountDelegate)?

     /// Available frames per seconds.
 The default set for two (2) fps. public enum FramesPerSecond : Int32 {